fivesqrd/bego/README.md

 # Bego

-Bego is a library for making DynamoDb queries simpler to work with
+Bego is a library for making DynamoDb queries simpler to work with.

 You can Query any DynamoDb table or secondary index, provided that it has a composite primary key (partition key and sort key)
 ## Example ##
 ```
-$client = new Aws\DynamoDb\DynamoDbClient([
+use Aws\DynamoDb as Dynamo;

+$config = [
     'version' => 'latest',
     'region'  => 'eu-west-1',
     'credentials' => [